barcjr/eoss-telemetry/readme.markdown

 BARC Jr. EOSS Telemetry Project
 ===============================

-**Note that some of this documentation describes things that don't exist yet.**

 This project reads pressure and temperature data, records both of them in EEPROM, calculates the current altitude, and then transmits the altitude over the air via morse code.

 Peripherals